Rosa Acosta Flaunts Curvy Posterior In Partially Sheer Purple Leggings

 Rosa Acosta took to Instagram on Wednesday to share a picture of herself in some flattering activewear.

-In the shared photo, the model/fitness trainer rocked a snug purple longsleeved crop top which she paired with matching leggings.
-Each of the crop-top’s sleeves was sheer and the leggings featured diagonal mesh stripes on either side.
+In the shared photo, the model/fitness trainer rocked a snug purple long-sleeved crop top which she paired with matching leggings.
+The crop top’s sleeves were sheer, and the leggings featured diagonal mesh stripes on either side.
 She completed the outfit with a pair of multicolored high-top sneakers.

-Rosa wore her hair loose in the photo and it cascaded to her waist from a middle part.
-She seemed to have accentuated her brown eyes with dark eyeliner and mascara but appeared to keep her lips understated with a neutral lipgloss.
+Rosa wore her hair loose in the photo, and it cascaded to her waist from a middle part.
+She seemed to have accentuated her brown eyes with dark eyeliner and mascara but appeared to keep her lips understated with a neutral lip gloss.

-She posed with her back to the camera and stood with her weight shifted to one side which emphasized her shapely posterior.
-Rosa seemed to be in her backyard for the photoshoot and was joined by a large black and white dog that stared up at her adoringly.
+She posed with her back to the camera and stood with her weight shifted to one side, which emphasized her shapely posterior.
+Rosa seemed to be in her backyard for the photoshoot and was joined by a large black-and-white dog that stared up at her adoringly.

 In her caption, Rosa called the dog her workout buddy.
-And it looks like she was about to tackle a strength training routine since she’d placed a black kettlebell near one of her feet.
+It looked like she was about to tackle a strength training routine since she had placed a black kettlebell near her foot.

 Rosa’s photo inspired lots of compliments in the comments section.

-“Beautiful in purple,” one fan wrote before adding a string of heart and heart-eye emoji to their comment.
+“Beautiful in purple,” one fan wrote before adding a string of heart and heart-eye emoji to the comment.

 A second fan seemed to have forgotten all rules pertaining to sentence structure when they expressed their admiration for Rosa.